 To keep things as easy as possible, we select the target container

 /root so the new created host will be visible for all users at the system.
 Also we select the host template "default host" to load all predefined values from the template.
-Due to the host template, we just need to enter the host name and the ip address and can press on "Save".
+Due to the host template, we just need to enter a host name and the ip address.

 The new created service will now be shown in the list, because it was only created, but not "exported" to the monitoring engine.

-Whenever you created a new object, which relates to the monitoring engine, like a Host, Service, Contact, Contact group, etc, a "Refresh of the monitoring configuration" is required.
+Whenever you created a new object, which relates to the monitoring engine, like Hosts, Services, Contacts, Contact groups, etc, a "Refresh of the monitoring configuration" is required.

 You find this option in the top right corner:

-After a few seconds, the system will pick up your new host and service, and will start to monitor it.
+After a few seconds, the system will pick up your new host and service, and will start to monitoring them.

 Sending a Ping request to an host is great, but not really an monitoring at all.
 So in the next step, we are going to add some basic health checks to the system.

 © 2020 it-novum GmbH - All Rights Reserved